NextUrban/NextUrban/README.md

 NextUrban bridges the gap between the understanding of neighborhood satisfaction
 and conventional planning decision-making practices.

-The mission is to augment the planning performance management in smartcities through rapid planning
+The mission is to augment the planning performance management in smartcities through a rapid planning
-communication. 🏡 📲 🌏
+communication framework. 🏡 📲 🌏